 (€'000) SII as of Dec.
-31, 2023 HGB as of Dec.
-31, 2023 Valuation difference SII as of Dec.
-31, 2022 SII change Government bonds 33,934 35,985 - 2,051 28,628 5,306 Corporate bonds 97,394 103,752 - 6,358 61,997 35,396 Structured notes 0 0 0 0 0 Collateralized securities 0 0 0 0 0 Total 131,327 139,736 - 8,409 90,625 40,702
+31, 2024 HGB as of Dec.
+31, 2024 Valuation difference SII as of Dec.
+31, 2023 SII change Government bonds 38,618 40,354 - 1,736 33,934 4,685 Corporate bonds 110,047 114,864 -4,817 97,394 12,654 Structured notes 0 0 0 0 0 Collateralized securities 0 0 0 0 0 Total 148,665 155,218 - 6,553 131,327 17,338

 Bonds are debt securities through which a loan is raised on the capital market.
 Unlike personal loans, bonds are public instruments and can be issued only by legal entities.
 They encompass government bonds, corporate bonds, structured notes, and collateralized securities.
 The economic values of interest-bearing financial instruments are calculated at the quoted market price or market value that contains the accrued interest income as of the valuation date.
 If no quoted market price or market value is available for valuation (level 1), the discounted cash flow method - applying risk-adjusted yield curves - is used as the alternative valuation method (level 3).
 Premiums and discounts are not recognized separately.

-The year-on-year increase of $\leq 40,702$ thousand in the Solvency II carrying amount was mainly attributable to rises in government and corporate bond prices and, in particular, the expansion of the portfolio of corporate bonds.
+The year-on-year increase of €17,338 thousand in the Solvency II carrying amount was mainly attributable to the expansion of the portfolio of corporate and government bonds.

-The valuation difference results from valuation on the HGB balance sheet in line with the discretionary principle of lower of cost or market value based on the decision to hold the securities until maturity, and from recognition at fair value on the Solvency II balance sheet.
+The difference results partly from valuation on the HGB balance sheet in line with the discretionary principle of lower of cost or market value where the securities are held until maturity.
+It also results from recognition at fair value on the Solvency II balance sheet.